PCS is more common in women. It is also more common in older adults.

 - Abnormal neurological tests after the event

-Anxiety, trouble with thought process, and noise sensitivity that is present a few days after the injury may also increase the risk of PCS.
+Anxiety, trouble with thinking, and noise sensitivity that lasts a few days after the injury may also raise your risk.

 - Sleeping problems